Lokesh-Bisht/learning_stuff/Introduction to Linux shell.md

 <p> <b>.bashrc</b> is a shell script that Bash shell runs whenever it is started interactively.
 The purpose of a .bashrc file is to provide a place where you can set up variables, functions and aliases, define our prompt and define other settings that we want to use whenever we open a new terminal window.</p>

 <p>Now type the bleow command in the terminal to make the jump command available to every terminal session by writing it into the <b>.bashrc</b> file.</p>
-echo "source ~/path/to/our/file/jump.sh">> ~/.bashrc</br>
+echo "source ~/path/to/our/file/jump.sh">> ~/.bashrc </br>

-Now either restart the current terminal or open a new terminal.
-And now you can use the jump command :smile:
+<p>Now either restart the current terminal or open a new terminal.
+And now you can use the jump command :smile:</p>